Parakai

 The surrounding area, particularly to the north and west, consists of dairy farming, sheep farming and deer farming community.
 West Auckland Airport, a general aviation airfield, is 2 km north of Parakai.
 It is a popular airfield for parachuting.

 History and culture

 Pre-European history

-Parakai is within the rohe (tribal area) of Ngāti Whatua.
-They may have settled the area as early as 1370.
+The Auckland Region has been settled by Māori since around the 13th or 14th centuries.
+The traditional name for the area was Kaipātiki, referring to the swampy flat land where flounder could be harvested.
+Parakai is within the rohe (tribal area) of Ngāti Whatua o Kaipara.

 European settlement

-In the early 1900s a small milk processing factory known as Ambury and English's Creamery existed in Parakai at the corner of Fordyce road and the main road to South Head.
+The settlement was originally known as the Helensville Hot Springs in the early 20th century, when a hot spring resort was developed, becoming a tourist destination.
+As the resort, a new name was needed to differentiate it from Helensville in the south, when a post office was being established.
+The name Kaipara was favoured by residents, but due to the similarly named Kaipara Flats, a different name was needed, and the residents chose Parakai (a flipped version of Kaipara).
+The first references in newspapers to Parakai date from 1908.
+At one point in time the name Babylon Flats was used before being changed to Parakai.

 Parakai Rugby Club existed between 1918 and 1937, before amalgamating with the Helensville Rugby club in 1943.

 Marae

 Haranui Marae, also known as Otakanini Marae, is located 6 km north of Parakai.
 It is a traditional meeting ground for the Ngāti Whātua o Kaipara and Ngāti Whātua hapū of Ngāti Whātua Tūturu and Te Taoū, and features Ngā Tai i Turia ki te Maro Whara meeting house.